Sixty-three recipients from twenty-seven states receive highest honor from AASLH

 - The Award of Merit which is presented for excellence in history programs, projects, and people when compared with similar activities nationwide;

 - The Albert B. Corey Award is named in honor of a founder and former president of AASLH, and recognizes primarily volunteer-operated historical organizations that best display the qualities of vigor, scholarship, and imagination in their work.
-This year’s winner is the Vashon-Maury Island Heritage Museum in Vashon Island, WA.
+This year’s winner is the Glencoe Historical Society in Glencoe, IL.

 - The HIP (History in Progress) Awardis given at the discretion of the awards committee to 5% or less of the total winners of the Award of Merit.
 It is for a project that is highly inspirational, exhibits exceptional scholarship, and/or is exceedingly entrepreneurial in terms of funding, partnerships, or collaborations, creative problem solving, or unusual project design and inclusiveness.
-The 2015 recipients are Centre d’histoire de Montréal, the Jenks Society for Lost Museums, and the Jewish Museum Milwaukee.
+The 2016 recipients are Windsor Historical Society, Minnesota Historical Society, and the Nashville Public Library.

-- New for 2015 is the Michael Kammen Award, named in honor of the Pulitzer Prize-winning author and Cornell University’s Newton C. Farr Professor of American History and Culture Emeritus.
+- The Michael Kammen Award, named in honor of the Pulitzer Prize-winning author and Cornell University’s Newton C. Farr Professor of American History and Culture Emeritus.
 It is presented to a history institution with an annual budget under $250,000 that has shown outstanding effort.
-The 2015 winner is the Lombard Historical Society in Lombard, IL
+The winner of this award will be announced at the Awards Banquet.

-Presentation of the awards will be made at a special banquet during the 2015 AASLH Annual Meeting in Louisville, Kentucky, on Friday, September 18.
+Presentation of the awards will be made at a special banquet during the 2016 AASLH Annual Meeting in Detroit, Michigan, on Friday, September 16.
 The banquet is supported by a generous contribution from the HISTORY™.

 About the American Association for State and Local History: